ravneetka08-eng/wazuh-home-lab-soc/attack-scenarios/XSS.md

 ---

+# Security Recommendations

+Cross-Site Scripting vulnerabilities can be mitigated through:

+- Output encoding
+- Input validation
+- Content Security Policy (CSP)
+- HTTPOnly cookies
+- Secure coding practices
+- Web Application Firewalls
+- Continuous security monitoring

+---

 # Skills Demonstrated

+This exercise demonstrated:

+- Reflected XSS exploitation
+- URL encoding analysis
 - Apache log analysis
-- URL encoding analysis
-- Wazuh rule testing
+- Wazuh custom rule validation
-- Detection validation
 - Detection engineering
+- Threat hunting
+- Security investigation

 ---

 # Lessons Learned

-This exercise demonstrated how Wazuh can identify malicious web requests and how custom detection rules can be validated before deployment.
+This exercise demonstrated how a simple JavaScript payload can verify the presence of a Cross-Site Scripting vulnerability.

+Although the XSS payload did not generate a built-in Wazuh dashboard alert like the SQL Injection exercise, the custom detection rule was successfully validated using **wazuh-logtest**, demonstrating how detection engineering can be used to extend Wazuh's monitoring capabilities for web application attacks.